-Summer is heating up and for capital equipment dealers, that means looking toward harvest and focusing on strategies for used equipment.
+Harvest might be winding down but capital equipment dealers still have time to offload used equipment.
 Paid search is one of the most cost-effective ways to generate quality leads, especially in the ag and farm equipment industry, and now is the right time to start focusing on capturing and converting searches for used equipment.

 For most ag and turf equipment dealers, digital advertising campaigns for new equipment are where you’ll have co-op advertising dollars, but used is where you’ll see the best margins.
 To maximize your return on investment and drive more used leads through paid advertising, here are 5 tips to keep in mind.

 Divide your used campaigns into branded and non-branded keywords.
 You’ll want to heavily build out the branded campaigns with OEM keywords and categories of agriculture equipment, but not necessarily names of specific pieces of inventory.
 Our average capital equipment Google Ads account has 30+ campaigns with 100,000+ keywords and 650+ ad variations.
 We’ve seen that the most common search query is “used [brand]” or “used [brand] tractor,” with very few shoppers searching for single pieces of equipment by name.
 Customers will most likely want to talk to you about actual application (i.e. slope, amount of acreage, use cases, and attachments) before they know the exact piece of used inventory they need.